Sand filter: Challenges in the application process

 In the process of water treatment, one should be aware of certain factors that might cause serious problems if not treated properly.
 Aforementioned processes such as filter ripening and backwashing influence not only the water quality but also the time needed for the full treatment.
 Backwashing reduces also the volume of the effluent.
 If a certain amount of water has to be delivered to e.g. a community, this water loss needs to be considered.
 In addition, backwashing waste needs to be treated or properly discarded.
 From the chemical perspective, varying raw water qualities and changes in the temperature effect, already at the entrance to the plant, the efficiency of the treatment process.

 Considerable uncertainty is involved regarding models used to construct sand filters.
 This is due to mathematical assumptions that have to be made such as all grains being spherical.
 The spherical shape affects the interpretation of the size since the diameter is different for spherical and non-spherical grains.
 The packing of the grains within the bed is also dependent on the shape of the grains.
 This then affects the porosity and hydraulic flow.

 Uses in industry

 Sand filters are used in various sectors and processes, where far-reaching removal of suspended matter from water or wastewater is required.

-Sectors where sand filtration is implemented include drinking water production, swimming pools, car washes, groundwater treatment, RWZI, slaughterhouses, fruit and vegetable processing industry, drinks, food industry, surface treatment of metals, …
+Sectors where sand filtration is implemented include drinking water production, swimming pools, car washes, groundwater treatment, slaughterhouses, fruit and vegetable processing industry, drinks, food industry, surface treatment of metals...

-Cooling water production, drinking water preparation, pre-filtration in active carbon treatments and membrane systems, and the filtration of swimming pool water.
+Cooling water production, pre-filtration in active carbon treatments and membrane systems;